+III.
 Resources

-Program Examples
+A. Program Examples

-- As part of a state-approved pilot grant in 2014, two Pennsylvania school entities developed strategies to improve their SPP indicator on Advanced Placement, International Baccalaureate, or college credit. - Upper St. Clair School District developed a marketing strategy for AP courses targeted to students and parents through an online interactive Program of Studies.28 This online program of study built upon a previous approach of using a teacher swap to market AP courses to currently enrolled honors or AP students.
+- As part of a state-approved pilot grant in 2014, two Pennsylvania school entities developed strategies to improve their Future Ready PA Index indicator on Advanced Placement, International Baccalaureate, or college credit. - a.
+Upper St. Clair School District developed a marketing strategy for AP courses targeted to students and parents through an online interactive Program of Studies.25 This online program of study built upon a previous approach of using a teacher swap to market AP courses to currently enrolled honors or AP students.
 This new approach expanded the reach to a broader population of students and parents.
-Upper St. Clair School District reported the following outcomes: "By involving the teacher, students and parents in the AP course marketing strategy, Upper St. Clair High School (USCHS) has been able to realize not only a 48 percent increase in the number of AP students, but an ever greater gain (55 percent) in the number of AP exams taken while realizing a 30 percent increase in scores of three or higher on the AP exams."29 - 2.
-Shenango Area School District, a small district with a high school enrollment of 543, undertook curricular redesign to strengthen participation and performance within its AP program.30 Over a six-year period, adding multiple AP courses, restructuring curricular progression, and utilizing student learning data to find prospective students, resulted in 22 percent of the high school graduating class scoring three or higher on an AP exam. - Summer Advanced Placement Academy: Pittsburgh Public Schools offers an Advanced Placement Summer Academy 31 for students who are enrolled in AP classes the following fall.
+Upper St. Clair School District reported the following outcomes: "By involving the teacher, students, and parents in the AP course marketing strategy, Upper St. Clair High School (USCHS) has been able to realize not only a 48 percent increase in the number of AP students, but an ever greater gain (55 percent) in the number of AP exams taken while realizing a 30 percent increase in scores of three or higher on the AP exams."26 - b.
+Shenango Area School District, a small district with a high school enrollment of 543, undertook curricular redesign to strengthen participation and performance within its AP program.27 Over a six-year period, the district added multiple AP courses, restructured curricular progression, and utilized student learning data to find prospective students resulted in 22 percent of the high school graduating class scoring three or higher on an AP exam. - c.
+Summer Advanced Placement Academy: Pittsburgh Public Schools offers an Advanced Placement Summer Academy 28 for students who are enrolled in AP classes the following fall.
 The Advanced Placement Summer Academy gives students a jump start on the rigorous coursework they will face in the fall.
 Students experience challenging classes and get a glimpse of campus life at Carnegie Mellon University.
-They learn test taking strategies for the AP exam, which could earn them numerous college credits.
-There is no cost for this program.
+They learn test-taking strategies for the AP exam, which could earn them numerous college credits.
+There is no cost for this program